knpuniversity/phpunit/knpu/exceptions-fence-security.md

 Dinosaurs, check!
 Enclosures, check!
 But... we forgot to add *security* to the enclosures!
 Ya know, like *electric* fences!
 Dang it, I *knew* we forgot something.
-The dinosaurs have been escapgin their enclosure and... of course, terrorizing the guests.
+The dinosaurs have been escaping their enclosure and... of course, terrorizing the guests.

 Inside `Enclosure`, add a new `securities` property: this will be a collection of